callumalpass/obsidian-biblib/README.md

    - Generate a `citekeylist.md` file with all citation keys
    - Create a comprehensive `bibliography.json` file with full citation data
 4. These files can be used with external tools or referenced in your notes
+5. To export a unified BibTeX file from all your literature notes, open the command palette and select "Export Bibliography as BibTeX" (path configurable in Settings).

 ### Working with PDF Annotations